SPAAM-community/AncientMetagenomeDir/ancientmetagenome-anthropogenic/libraries/README.md

 - In most cases for aDNA labs will be some form of Illumina platform.
 - Missing value: `unspecified`

-> :warning: Must follow categories specified in
+> ⚠️ Must follow categories specified in
 > `assets/enums/instrument_model.json`

 ## library_layout